YoungMahesh/syntax-notes/sql/mysql.md

 create table info2(
    info1_id int not null
 );

 alter table info2
 add constraint fk_info2_info1
-foreign key (info1_id) references info1(id);  -- forign key have table scope (foreign needs to be within table, but need not to be unique in whole database)
+foreign key (info1_id) references info1(id);
+-- forign key have table scope (foreign needs to be within table, but need not to be unique in whole database)

+------------------------------ JOIN ON ----------------------------------------------
+SELECT columns  -- select given columns
+FROM table1     -- from table1
+JOIN table2     -- wait, first look at table2
+ON table1.column = table2.column; -- consider rows only where table1's column value is equal to table2's column value
+-- it's a common practice to mention table mentioned after "FROM" to use on left side of "=" after "ON"

+------------------------------ multiple foreign keys -------------------------------------------------------
+-- suppose each row in info2 references to multiple rows in info1 CREATE TABLE joint_table (
+    info2_id INT,
+    info1_id INT,
+    FOREIGN KEY (info2_id) REFERENCES info2(id),
+    FOREIGN KEY (info1_id) REFERENCES info1(id),
+    PRIMARY KEY (info2_id, info1_id)
+);

+-- now to get all info1 rows referenced in a single info2 row, we can use following query SELECT
+    info1.id,
+    info1.name
+FROM
+    info1
+JOIN
+    joint_table ON info1.id = joint_table.info1_id
+WHERE
+    joint_table.info2_id = [specific_info2_id];
 ```